 - Background Music

 - Aspect ratio (AR) – is the ratio of the display’s width and height, typically displays are in 16:9 AR, with some monitors in 16:10.
-If you want to use display in portrait, you should also create a playlist in portrait aspect ratio 9:16.
-You can also enter custom aspect ratio if you have a screen (LED display for an example) in non-standard resolution.
-Our software is resolution agnostic, that means the playlist is scaled as much as possible without skewing the images, be that 720p, 1080p (fullHD) or 4K resolution.
+If you want to use the display in portrait, you should also create a playlist in a portrait aspect ratio of 9:16.
+You can also enter a custom aspect ratio if you have a screen (LED display for example) in non-standard resolution.
+Our software is resolution agnostic, which means the playlist is scaled as much as possible without skewing the images, be that 720p, 1080p (Full HD), or 4K resolution.

 - Layout – You can choose between several pre-made zone configurations.
 If the configuration you want is not available, see our tutorial on how to create custom zones.

 - Randomize slides [advanced] – Plays slides in random order.
 Please note that selecting this option will override any individual slide rules such as ‘After this slide play slide 2’.
 If you plan to use schedules with several playlists to be played in a sequence, a playlist is considered “done” when the last slide is played, therefore once the last slide is randomized, the player will continue with the next playlist in the sequence.